The art of yoik in care: Sami caregivers’ experiences in dementia care in Northern Norway

 The small sample size in this study does not allow for generalisation of the results.
 This methodological approach can, however, guide possible subsequent studies on a larger scale (Malterud, 2001).
 The 17 participants in our study included only one male.
 This gender imbalance might reflect the gender disposition of caregivers, whether formal or informal, in Norway – especially in elderly care.
 Research on the possible use of yoik in Sami healthcare is potentially a highly complex issue due to the history of colonisation of Sami people and territory, and its consequences, which might explain why this is an under-researched topic.
 In the initial approach to a possible a sensitive topic, we turned to persons with the ability to consent and cause the topic can be sensitive, a study was necessary before including people in vulnerable situations.
 In order to gather information, we thus included relatives and caregivers with relevant experience who consented to participate in the study.
 We argue that we collected potentially valuable information despite our pragmatic approach.

-We would like to acknowledge the indispensable contributions of the participants in the study presented in this paper.
+We would like to acknowledge the indispensable contributions of the participants in the study presented in this paper, and the Northern Norway Regional Health Authority (in Norwegian “Helse Nord”) for funding the project.

 Conflict of Interest